Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 Currently, the users have no way of knowing which fields are optional and which are required.
 This should be clearly stated, likely as a fixed object

-### Show model on input form

-It should be visible (possibly fixed position) which type of data is currently being deposited.

 ### File upload no longer works

 null